 Termination file for MATLAB program

-When the MATLAB® program quits, it runs a script called finish.m, if the script exists and is on the search path MATLAB uses or in the current directory.
-This is a file you create yourself that instructs MATLAB to perform any final tasks just prior to terminating.
-For example, you might want to save the data in your workspace to a MAT-file before MATLAB exits.
+When the MATLAB® program quits, it runs a script called finish.m, if the script exists and is on the search path MATLAB uses or in the current directory. finish.m is a file you create that instructs MATLAB to perform any final tasks before terminating.
+For example, you can save the data in your workspace to a MAT-file.

 finish.m is invoked whenever you do one of the following: